tmgasek/toms-lemp-stack/README.md

 # toms-lemp-stack

 This is my little docker container stack for working on uni stuff.
-Just so I can be cool and not use XAMPP like a normal person would.
-Worth.
+Probably won't even end up using it D: